 Celtic Christians thought of God in this way.
 Beginning with God’s self-revelation in Scripture, they turned to the world of creation and saw in its enormity, complexity, beauty, bounty, and various powers, refractions of the God Who created and sustains the world.
-They had a large vision of God, and this gave rise to a large faith and a bold and expansive vision of what they might be able to accomplish as they trusted in God and walked with Him according to His Word.
+They had a large vision of God, and this gave rise to a large faith and a bold and expansive vision of what they might accomplish as they trusted in God and walked with Him according to His Word.

-The Liber purports to explain all there is, everything that has been created and that great uncreated Reality, God.
-It does not try to be exhaustive, but seems interested only in setting up categories for living in the realm of this world and, at the same time, in the unseen realm of God, angels, demons, and departed saints.
+The Liber purports to survey all there is, everything that has been created together with that great uncreated Reality, God.
+It does not try to be exhaustive but seems interested only in setting up categories for living in the realm of this world and, at the same time, in the unseen realm of God, angels, demons, and departed saints.
 In a manner reminiscent of Colum Cille’s worldview poem, Altus Prosator, the Liber has much to say about the unseen world, the beginnings of time and history, and the final disposition of all things, but precious little to offer about living in the here and now.
-We are supposed to take our cues for daily life and use of the creatures of this world from their and our provenance – the eternal holy God of love – and the end toward which everything is moving – the new heavens and new earth.
+We are supposed to take our cues for daily life and use of the creatures of this world from their and our provenance – the eternal, holy God of love – and the end toward which everything is moving – the new heavens and new earth.

 In the Liber de Ordine Creaturarum we will investigate the worldview that gave one scholar the impetus to serve God faithfully in his calling, in the hope that his vision and faithfulness will enlarge and improve our own.